-Gorrick has access to a range of distinctive established all weather race courses with different topography providing for a good mix of racing to suit all rider types.
+Gorrick has access to a range of distinctive established all weather race courses with different topography providing for a good mix of racing to suit all rider and event types.
 So it's the best all-round rider that wins, not just the flat or hill climb specialists.

 Scroll down for venue descriptions, map hyperlinks to exact entry points, and the nearest available postcode to enable your Sat Nav.
-Please note that many of the venues do not have a physical post code so we have used the nearest available property as a reference, you should always follow the Gorrick Road Signs and consult a map for pinpoint locations.
+Please note that many of the venues do not have a physical post code so we have used the nearest available property as a reference, you should always follow the yellow Gorrick Road Signs and consult a map for pinpoint locations.
 Some of the venues are private land and future use could be jeopardised by riding at times other than race days.

 - Crowthorne Wood